TASTING NOTES ON BLENDED AND SINGLE MALTS

 bottle, Bottled +/- 2002, Imported by Auxil, France)

+Nose: Soft and a little oily.
+Not very expressive.
+Some peat (not much).
+Herbal.
+Chloride.
+Spirity.
+The peat drifted away to the background and didn't return.
 Needs a while.
 Then things developed into a fruitier direction with tangerines.
 Orange skins?
 Hints of menthol sweets.
 Something creamy.
 Intriguing.

-Taste: Quite a bite,
+Palate: Quite a bite,

 followed by a salty, peaty burn.
 Sulphur?
 Some organics.
 Very dry, although it